 Reference Datum

 There is a need to ensure the interoperability of ASF data measured within different service providers’ territories.
-The eLoran datum employed in a region will ultimately be derived from the position reference used to survey ASF data (related to the ground-truth system employed, for example WGS84 for DGPS).
+The eLoran datum employed in a region will ultimately be derived from the position reference used to survey ASF data (related to the ground-truth system employed, for example WGS84 for DGNSS).
 The datum used should be stated in each of the service provider’s publications, however, it is recommended that WGS84 should be employed directly, or ASF and almanac data converted to WGS84 prior to publication.

-The use of the incorrect datum could result in errors.
+The use of the incorrect datum could result in positioning errors.

 Monitoring